 7.1 TA and Non-TA SNAP Applicants and Recipients in Work Activities Approved by the District a.
 The district must provide childcare in accordance with the childcare section of the district's Child and Family County Services Plan.
-The district will also provide the following expenses, which the district deems necessary for the individual to participate in orientation, assessment, employment planning, approved work activities and activities to restore self-sufficiency:
+The district will also provide the following expenses, which the district deems necessary for the individual to participate in orientation, assessment, employment planning, approved work activities and activities to restore self-sufficiency.
+(This includes both in-person and virtual activities):

-See Attached Supportive Services Desk Guide
+See attached Supportive Services Desk Guide

-- b.
+b.
 Indicated below are the services the district will use to assist those participants who need transportation to and from an approved work activity site, including any applicable mileage reimbursement rate, and the method used by the district to arrive at that reimbursement rate.
 OTDA policy establishes a mileage reimbursement rate of no less than the IRS established rate for medical/moving purposes.
 In all instances, should the actual cost of transportation needed to participate in an assigned work activity exceed the reimbursement rate determined by the district, the district will reimburse for the actual costs based on reasonable documentation submitted by the work activity participant.
-(Select all that apply) ⊠ Bus pass/token - □ Gas card/voucher
+(Select all that apply)

+X Bus pass/token

+Gas card/voucher

-□ Mileage reimbursement at IRS Business rate (effective 1/1/21is 56 cents/mi)
+Mileage reimbursement at IRS Business rate (effective 1/1/2023 is 65.5 cents/mi)

-□ Mileage reimbursement at IRS Medical/Moving rate (effective 1/1/21 is 16 cents/mi)
+Mileage reimbursement at IRS Medical/Moving rate (effective 1/1/2023 is 22 cents/mi)